flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 #### Angle of Descent

-To calculate the TOD with a fixed angle of descent we simply have to enter the starting altitude and the desired target altitude.
+To calculate the TOD with a fixed angle of descent, we simply have to enter the starting altitude and the desired target altitude.
-We can also enter a certain angle other than 3°.
+We can also enter a certain angle besides 3°.
 But 3° is a common standard descent angle in aviation and rarely needs to be changed.

 Example: